 - Identify the links your competitors have and see if you can capture those as well

 - Influencer outreach to promote your content

-- Citations, vertical industry/directory listings [a related post here on local SEO tips and, what is local SEO?)
+- Citations, vertical industry/directory listings (a related post here on local SEO tips and, what is local SEO?)

 Frequently Asked Questions (FAQ)